 Except.
 It’s surprisingly hard to find a fast healthy snack.
 And by this I mean, not store bought.
 Why not store bought?
 Because the list of ewwwww ingredients, no matter how healthy they claim to be, are just ewww.

 Sure there are the very odd truly healthy snack, usually touting ‘only 5 ingredients’ or some such number, and only available in a health food or speciality shop.
-Neither of which do we have any where near us.
+Neither of which do we have any where near me.
 Not to mention, the price!
 For 5 ingredients!
 Such is the cost of health.

 Luckily, I for one love cooking or making things, so would rather make my own food any day.
 I know what goes into it then too.
 No ewwww.
 And we eat very healthy as a general rule.
-Or at least always know what ingredients went into our meals.
+Or at least always know what ingredients went into my meals.

 So this leads me back to snacks.
 And particularly fast snacks, when you only have a few minutes to spare.
 I am a great fan of sliced apple dipped in home made peanut butter.
 Easy peasy and so tasty.
 If you have never made your own peanut butter, honestly once you do you will never go back to store bought.